 This course examines service delivery systems that exist for adults with physical dysfunction.
 Topics include organizational structure, variations in different practice settings, professional roles, team interactions, and documentation requirements associated with successful occupational therapy practice.
 Students will analyze current policy issues and trends in models of service delivery that influence the practice of occupational therapy and compare and contrast the differences in the culture and requirements of settings in which services are provided for adults including hospitals, rehab centers, out-patient clinics, home health, nursing homes and long term care, vocational settings, and hospice.
-Through practical application, students will learn documentation (including the use of an electronic platform), coding and billing, Medicare requirements, Functional Independence Measure (FIM) scoring, and regulations for supervising assistants and aides.
+Through practical application, students will learn documentation (including the use of an electronic platform), coding and billing, Medicare requirements, Functional Independence Measure (FIM) scoring, GG codes, and regulations for supervising assistants.

 OCCT 7025.
 Management and Leadership in OT.
 3 Credit Hours.

 This course is a study of political, economic, legal, and ethical factors that impact the healthcare system and occupational therapy practice.
 Students will analyze various approaches to management and supervision in the profession and the community.
-Through exposure to current knowledge and case scenarios students identify and demonstrate techniques in the supervision and collaboration with occupational therapy assistants and other professionals concerning therapeutic interventions.
+Through exposure to current knowledge and case scenarios students identify and demonstrate techniques of supervision and collaboration with occupational therapy assistants and other professionals concerning therapeutic interventions.
 Students are challenged to develop strategies for effective, competency-based legal and ethical supervision of occupational therapy and non-occupational therapy personnel.
 Students use self-assessments to evaluate personal and professional abilities and competencies as they relate to job responsibilities and interpret these to develop plans for improvement of personal management skills.
 Students are then challenged to analyze current policy issues and the social, economic, political, geographic, and demographic factors that influence the various contexts for practice of occupational therapy to select effective models of service delivery and understand their potential effect on the practice of occupational therapy.

 OCCT 7026.
 Doctoral Seminar.
 1 Credit Hour.

 This course will focus on the transition from classroom to Level 2 Fieldwork experiences.
 Students will have the opportunity to identify Level 2 fieldwork expectations, explore professional behaviors and ethics, review AOTA, NBCOT, and the State of Texas licensure requirements.
-They will also finalize their mentoring agreements and individual objectives for their Doctoral Capstone Experience.

 OCCT 7027.
 Occupational Therapy Process: Adult Biomechanical.
 5 Credit Hours.